jakec-github/boon-js/README.md

 ## Under the hood

 boon-js uses a lexer to produce a token stream from an expression string.
 This token stream is then fed to a parser.
 This parser uses Djikstra's shunting yard algorithm to convert the token stream to an array of tokens arranged using postfix notation.
-Once the operands are resolvable the evaluate function uses the postfix expression to compute a result
+Once the identifiers are resolvable the evaluate function uses the postfix expression to compute a result

 ## License